Background

 Worker Compliance

 The Worker Compliance tab is a quick and handy way to see the list of workers assigned to a position.
 You're able to see the compliance of each worker as well as the aggregate compliance of the position.
+From this page, you can click into the Workers listed and view their profile.
+You can also use the Download button in the top right corner of the page to download a PDF or CSV report of the information for the Workers in the Worker Compliance list.

 Did this answer your question?